Automotive manufacturing. Pixabay Image.

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from annual and quarterly reports, investor presentations, SEC filings, earnings reports, press releases, etc., which are available in the following links:
+1. All financial figures presented were obtained and referenced from annual and quarterly reports published in the respective companies’ investor relations pages:

 2. Pixabay Images